Sabir-Makhlouf/Flutter-LoginPage/README.md

 A new Flutter project.

-# A Simple Login Page android&ios
+# A Simple Login Page for android&ios

 -AppBar